pulumi/terraform-provider-aws/website/docs/r/cognito_user_pool.markdown

 * `password_policy` - (Optional) Configuration blocked for information about the user pool password policy.
 [Detailed below](#password_policy).
 * `schema` - (Optional) Configuration block for the schema attributes of a user pool.
 [Detailed below](#schema).
 Schema attributes from the [standard attribute set](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-attributes.html#cognito-user-pools-standard-attributes) only need to be specified if they are different from the default configuration.
 Attributes can be added, but not modified or removed.
 Maximum of 50 attributes.
 * `sms_authentication_message` - (Optional) String representing the SMS authentication message.
 The Message must contain the `{####}` placeholder, which will be replaced with the code.
 * `sms_configuration` - (Optional) Configuration block for Short Message Service (SMS) settings.
 [Detailed below](#sms_configuration).
 These settings apply to SMS user verification and SMS Multi-Factor Authentication (MFA).
 Due to Cognito API restrictions, the SMS configuration cannot be removed without recreating the Cognito User Pool.
 For user data safety, this resource will ignore the removal of this configuration by disabling drift detection.
-To force resource recreation after this configuration has been applied, see the [`taint` command](https://www.terraform.io/docs/commands/taint.html).
 * `sms_verification_message` - (Optional) String representing the SMS verification message.
 Conflicts with `verification_message_template` configuration block `sms_message` argument.
 * `software_token_mfa_configuration` - (Optional) Configuration block for software token Mult-Factor Authentication (MFA) settings.
 [Detailed below](#software_token_mfa_configuration).
 * `tags` - (Optional) Map of tags to assign to the User Pool.
-If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.
 * `user_attribute_update_settings` - (Optional) Configuration block for user attribute update settings.
 [Detailed below](#user_attribute_update_settings).
 * `user_pool_add_ons` - (Optional) Configuration block for user pool add-ons to enable user pool advanced security mode features.
 [Detailed below](#user_pool_add_ons).
 * `username_attributes` - (Optional) Whether email addresses or phone numbers can be specified as usernames when a user signs up.
 Conflicts with `alias_attributes`.